What is your motivation for training? Is it to increase strength? Is it to perform better in your sport?

-After that you’ve got the Channing Tatum in Magic Mike look (wow my Google history is going to be tough to explain to my partner after this article).
+After that, you’ve got the Channing Tatum in Magic Mike look (wow my Google history is going to be tough to explain to my partner after this article).
 More muscled, probably just as popular as Bale, however slowly pushing the boundaries of musculature to good looks ratio.

-After that we have the Rock, who is insanely popular with some women, but also not every woman’s cup of tea.
+After that, we have the Rock, who is insanely popular with some women, but also not every woman’s cup of tea.
 “His muscles are too big” is a phrase that will start popping up at this point.

 Anything bigger than the Rock is going to be less and less popular with most women.

 Sorry but that’s a fact.
-If you are pretty overweight and instead of bothering to get leaner you think you’ll build yourself up to Eddie Hall standards … well firstly that’s not going to happen.
+If you are pretty overweight and instead of bothering to get leaner you think you’ll build yourself up to Eddie Hall standards … well, firstly that’s not going to happen.
 He’s a professional sportsman.
-Secondly, while you will find some women who love that body shape, they will be about one tenth in number of the women who prefer leaner blokes.
+Secondly, while you will find some women who love that body shape, they will be about one-tenth in the number of women who prefer leaner blokes.

 Train for You

 This next part may appear to contradict the previous slightly.
-In the last paragraph I claimed that you should look to get leaner if you want to appeal to more women.
+In the last paragraph, I claimed that you should look to get leaner if you want to appeal to more women.
 However, if you are naturally a stocky, overweight bloke, then trying to get a six pack may not be realistic.

 Your entire training program should be about finding what is right for you.